fivetran/dbt_facebook_ads_creative_history/README.md

 This package models Facebook Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/facebook-ads).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/facebook-ads#schemainformation).

 The main focus of the package is to transform the core ad object tables into models with schemas that match the old Fivetran Facebook connector.

+> ⚠️ WARNING!
+This package is not being actively updated, as it is not used by downstream models in the [Facebook Ads Package](https://github.com/fivetran/dbt_facebook_ads).
+The package is maintained to prevent breaking changes to any existing dbt projects that use this package, but we do not recommend adding it to your dbt project.

 ## Models